 An Indianapolis-based writer, Lisa Renze-Rhodes spent 17 years as a professional journalist, including 12 years at The Indianapolis Star, covering legislative issues that impacted the state’s fastest-growing school districts.
 Prior to reporting, she also worked as a visual journalist for The Star, The South Bend Tribune and specialty magazines throughout the Midwest.
 Her work has taken her on location throughout North America, Europe and Africa, and she’s earned SPJ, APME, AP, and Hoosier State Press awards.
 Additionally, she received an Indiana Judges Association Merit Citation for Journalism for fair and balanced reporting.

-Currently, Lisa is the director of content management for Ball State University.
+Currently, Lisa is the manager of unified media at Ball State University.
 She holds her MFA in Creative Nonfiction Writing from Butler University, and is a proud alumna of Northwest Missouri State University where she studied broadcasting and journalism.